jonashackt/tekton-argocd-eks/README.md

 #### argocd login inside GitHub Actions (no human interaction)

-First we need to do the `argocd login` command without human interaction (see https://stackoverflow.com/a/71030112/4964553):
+Let's do the `argocd login` command without human interaction (see https://stackoverflow.com/a/71030112/4964553):

 We already know how to extract the password for argo with `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo` (we should not change it here inside our CI/CD process in order to be able to use it for ArgoCD configuration).